-- All of its operations are discontinued and no part of any business, financial operation, or venture is continued by any of its partners in a partnership or a limited liability company classified as a partnership, or - 2) At least 50% of the total interest in partnership capital and profits is sold or exchanged within a 12-month period, including a sale or exchange to another partner.
+- All its operations are discontinued and no part of any business, financial operation, or venture is continued by any of its partners in a partnership. - At least 50% of the total interest in partnership capital and profits is sold or exchanged within a 12-month period, including a sale or exchange to another partner.

-See Regulations section 1.708-1(b)(1) for more information on the termination of a partnership.
-For special rules that apply to a merger, consolidation, or division of a partnership, see Regulations section 1.708-1(b)(2).
+See section 1.708-1(b)(1) of the regulations for more information on the termination of a partnership.
+For special rules that apply to a merger, consolidation, or division of a partnership, see section 1.708-1(b)(2) of the regulations.

 Date of termination.
 The partnership's tax year ends on the date of termination.
-For purposes of (1) above, the date of termination is the date the partnership completes the winding up of its affairs.
-For purposes of (2) above, the date of termination is the date of the sale or exchange of a partnership interest that, by itself or together with other sales or exchanges in the preceding 12 months, transfers an interest of 50% or more in both capital and profits.
+For the event described in (1), earlier, the date of termination is the date the partnership completes the winding up of its affairs.
+For the event described in (2), earlier, the date of termination is the date of the sale or exchange of a partnership interest that, by itself or together with other sales or exchanges in the preceding 12 months, transfers an interest of 50% or more in both capital and profits.